 For other uses, see Number (disambiguation).

 A number is a mathematical object used to count, measure, and label.
 The original examples are the natural numbers 1, 2, 3, 4, and so forth.
-A written symbol like "5" that represents a number is called a numeral.
-A numeral system is an organized way to write and manipulate this type of symbol, for example the Hindu–Arabic numeral system allows combinations of numerical digits like "5" and "0" to represent larger numbers like 50.
-A numeral in linguistics can refer to a symbol like 5, the words or phrase that names a number, like "five hundred", or other words that mean a specific number, like "dozen".
+Numbers can be represented in language with number words.
+More universally, individual numbers can be represented by symbols, called numerals; for example, "5" is a numeral that represents the number five.
+As only a relatively small number of symbols can be memorized, basic numerals are commonly organized in a numeral system, which is an organized way to represent any number.
+The most common numeral system is the Hindu–Arabic numeral system, which allows for the representation of any number using a combination of ten fundamental numeric symbols, called digits.
 In addition to their use in counting and measuring, numerals are often used for labels (as with telephone numbers), for ordering (as with serial numbers), and for codes (as with ISBNs).
-In common usage, number may refer to a symbol, a word or phrase, or the mathematical object.
+In common usage, a numeral is not clearly distinguished from the number that it represents.

 Besides their practical uses, numbers have cultural significance throughout the world.
-For example, in Western society, the number 13 is regarded as unlucky, and "a million" may signify "a lot."
+For example, in Western society, the number 13 is often regarded as unlucky, and "a million" may signify "a lot" rather than an exact quantity.
 Though it is now regarded as pseudoscience, belief in a mystical significance of numbers, known as numerology, permeated ancient and medieval thought.
 Numerology heavily influenced the development of Greek mathematics, stimulating the investigation of many problems in number theory which are still of interest today.